Maximilian of Liechtenstein: Ascent

-Bohemian revolt
+Bohemian Revolt

-At the outbreak of the Bohemian revolt 1618 Maximilian sided with King Ferdinand.
+At the outbreak of the Bohemian Revolt 1618 Maximilian sided with King Ferdinand.
 In 1619 he was commissioned with the installation of 500 cuirassierss and served in the army of the commander Bucquoy.
 When the imperial army had to retreat towards Vienna in the face of the overwhelming allied Hungarian and Bohemian units, Maximilian distinguished himself by protecting the army while it crossed the Danube.
 After the Bohemians had returned to Bohemia, Maximilian was put in command of the city Krems.
 He defended the city against enemy forces in November.
-In 1620 he was also re-appointed Colonel-field marshal, and took part in the fighting in Bohemia.
+In 1620 he was also re-appointed Colonel-Feldzeugmeister, and took part in the fighting in Bohemia.

 In the Battle of the White Mountain in 1620, he played a big part in the victory of the imperial troops and the Catholic League over the army of the Bohemian Estates.
 He commanded the second engagement.
 After the battle, he moved into Prague and took over the crown jewels.
 In Moravia, he was involved in the pursuit of the rebels.
 In 1621, he participated in a campaign against the Hungarian rebels and took over command during the critical period after the death of the commander Bucquoy.
 His opponents had gained strength and made themselves felt while the Imperial troops suffered from supply problems.
 Because the soldiers were not paid, they began to desert.
 Maximilian was forced to retreat to Pozsony (today: Bratislava).
 In 1622 he fought in the Silesia and captured the fortress of Kłodzko, which had been in the hands of insurgents since 1618.

 The Emperor rewarded him for his services with confiscated possessions of Charles of Kaunitz, plus a gift of 100 000 guilders, settling the imperial debt to Maximilian for providing troops.
 He used the money to purchase more confiscated property.
 In 1623, he again fought Hungarian rebels and was then appointed commander of all the imperial troops in Bohemia.
 He was also raised to Imperial Prince.
 After that, he rarely participated in direct military action.
 In 1624, he commanded the troops overseeing the expulsion of non-Catholic clergy from Moravia.